 - Can be used in both general and pediatric dentistry

-- The machine is digital, and cable connection is via a USB
+- The machine is digital, and the cable connection is via a USB

 - The phosphor plate scanner has incorporated a powerful imaging software